MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/france/e-invoicing-fr-get-started.md

 [!include [banner](../../includes/banner.md)]

 Learn more about how to get started with Electronic invoicing for France.
 This article guides you through the configuration steps that are country/region-dependent in Microsoft Dynamics 365 Finance or Dynamics 365 Supply Chain Management.
-These steps complement the steps that are described in [Get started with the Electronic invoicing](../gs-e-invoicing-get-started.md).
+These steps complement the steps that are described in [Electronic invoicing setup](../global/e-invoicing-set-up-overview.md).

 > [!IMPORTANT]
 > Starting from September 2024, all Electronic invoicing Globalization features can only be imported into the **Globalization Studio** workspace because Regulatory Configuration Service (RCS) has been decommissioned.
 For more information about migration to **Globalization Studio**, see [Regulatory Configuration Service merge to the Globalization Studio workspace](../global/workspace/merge-rcs-to-gsw.md)